University of Texas Education and Research Center at Laredo: Horizontal Logo

-Vertical Alternative logo
+Vertical Logo

-The UT Center at Laredo's vertical alternative logo depicts hierarchy, in a literal and visual sense, by including the Seal of the UT System above the text: "The University of Texas Education & Research Center at Laredo."
+The UT Center at Laredo's vertical alternative logo depicts hierarchy by including the Seal of the UT System above the center's name.

 Vertical alternative logo for The UT Center at Laredo featuring the Seal of the UT System above the center's vertically aligned name.

 Wordmarks

-The UT Center at Laredo utilizes two variations of their wordmark.
-One to contrast with a white background and the other with a dark background.
+UT Center at Laredo for a light contrast background.

-UT Center at Laredo white contrasting wordmark.

-UT Center at Laredo dark contrasting wordmark.
+UT Center at Laredo for a dark contrast wordmark.